Research Centres and Institutes

 Research centres and institutes are jointly funded by the Vice-President for Research and the Faculty of Social Sciences.

 Director: Stéphanie Gaudet, School of Sociological and Anthropological Studies

-The CIRCEM's goal is to promote and develop research and education projects related to citizenship and minority groups in three major fields: citizenship, pluralism and politics; law and justice; francophonie and minorities.
+The CIRCEM's goal is to promote and develop research and education projects related to citizenship and minority groups.

 Director: Rita Abrahamsen, Graduate School of Public and International Affairs

 CIPS' mission is to support cutting-edge scholarship on international security and global governance issues, and to stimulate and inform public discussion of international policy issues.